 Afternoons with little ones can be tough.
 Nap schedules are unpredictable, it’s difficult to know what to do after a morning of activity, and sometimes you just need a break!
-Our afternoon program is designed to free up your time and give your child an afternoon of music, art, movement, and science.
+Our afternoon program is designed to free up your time and give your child an afternoon of Montessori magic, which includes music, art, movement, and science.

 Each day includes: